oracle/docker-images/OracleBI/README.md

 ### Building the Oracle FMW Infrastructure Image

-Download the binary of FMW Infrastructure into folder `OracleFMWInfrastructure/dockerfiles/12.2.1.3` and build the 12.2.1.3 infrastructure image:
+Download the binary of FMW Infrastructure into folder `OracleFMWInfrastructure/dockerfiles/12.2.1.3`.

+If a proxy is needed for the host to access yum.oracle.com during build, then first set up the appropriate environment, e.g.:

+        $ export http_proxy=myproxy.example.com:80
+        $ export https_proxy=myproxy.example.com:80
+        $ export no_proxy="localhost,127.0.0.1,localaddress,.localdomain.com"

+Build the image:

         $ cd OracleFMWInfrastructure/dockerfiles
         $ ./buildDockerImage.sh -v 12.2.1.3